stts-se/piper1-gpl/README_STTS.md

 Affected file: `src/piper/train/export_onnx.py`

-We believe the default value has changed between torch version, causing an error if this value is unset.
+We believe default value for `dynamo` in torch.onnx.export has changed between torch versions, causing an error if this value is unset

 ---